tushar5526/lpci-mirror/docs/configuration.rst

 ``packages`` (optional)
     Packages to install using ``apt`` as dependencies of this job.

+``package-repositories`` (optional)
+    Repositories which will be added to the already existing ones in `/etc/apt/sources.list`.
+    Also see the :ref:`package-repositories` section below.

 ``snaps`` (optional)
     Snaps to install as dependencies of this job.